Taiwo99/four-card-component/README.md

 # four-card-component
 card-component
-yo make the mobile screen responsive
+to make the mobile screen responsive